-Being arrested for shoplifting is not only embarrassing, but if you are convicted you will face serious penalties.
+Shoplifting: Being arrested for shoplifting is not only embarrassing.
+If you are convicted, you will face serious penalties.
 If you are accused of stealing items valued in excess of $200 you can be charged with a felony.

-Burglary is defined as entering or remaining on property that you have no lawful right to be on for the purpose of committing an offense.
+Burglary: Burglary is defined as entering or remaining on property that you have no lawful right to be on for the purpose of committing an offense.
 Thus, if you enter a store during business hours but remain inside after they close, you could be charged with burglary.
-In New Jersey, if you unlawfully enter a property to commit “any” offense, you can be charged with burglary, it is not restricted to stealing property.
-Thus, breaking into a warehouse to engage in underage drinking could potentially be charged as a burglary in New Jersey.
+In New Jersey, if you unlawfully enter a property to commit “any” offense, you can be charged with burglary.
+It is not restricted to stealing property.
+Thus, breaking into a warehouse to engage in underage drinking could potentially be charged with a burglary in New Jersey.
 Even if you don’t succeed in your attempt and walk away from the building empty handed, you can still be convicted of burglary.
-Burglary is a third degree crime, and carries a prison sentence of three to five years.
+Burglary is a third-degree crime and carries a prison sentence of three to five years.

-Robbery is defined as inflicting or threatening harm on another in order to take their property.
-Police, prosecutors and judges are particularly hard on robbery defendants because it is a crime that implies violence, even though the mere threat of violence is enough to sustain a charge.
+Robbery/Armed Robbery: Robbery is defined as inflicting or threatening harm on another in order to take their property.
+Police, prosecutors, and judges are particularly hard on robbery defendants because it is a crime that implies violence, even though the mere threat of violence is enough to sustain a charge.
 Sentences range from five to 20 years in prison.

-This is the most common theft charge in New Jersey.
+Theft by unlawful taking: This is the most common theft charge in New Jersey.
 It covers any crime where a person takes another person’s property without their permission.
 If you see someone’s wallet lying unattended on the bar and take it, you can be charged with theft by unlawful taking.
 This charge applies to the taking of anything of value, including pets, checks, information, and computer software.
-Theft of a firearm, pet or less than one kilogram of a controlled dangerous substance (CDS) are third degree crimes punishable by three to five years in prison and a fine of up to $15,000.
+Theft of a firearm, pet or less than one kilogram of a controlled dangerous substance (CDS) are all third-degree crimes punishable by three to five years in prison and a fine of up to $15,000.

-Extortion is the act of threatening a person with the intent of taking their money or property.
-Extortion is a second-degree crime and carries a penalty of 5 to 10 years in prison, and a maximum fine of $100,000.
+Theft by extortion: Extortion is the act of threatening a person with the intent of taking their money or property.
+Extortion is a second-degree crime, carrying a penalty of 5 to 10 years in prison and a maximum fine of $100,000.
 If convicted, you will be subject to the No Early Release Act, which means that you must serve 85% of your prison sentence with no possibility of parole.

 Penalties for Theft Convictions in New Jersey